Lancaster Workplace Injury Attorney

 Are There Deadlines I Must Meet?

 Yes.
 The most important thing is to report the accident to your supervisor immediately or as soon as you can after the accident.
 In no case should you wait more than 90 days, because you can lose the ability to receive compensation.
 (South Carolina Code § 42-15-20.)
+Documenting everything at the accident scene and seeking medical treatment right away also protects your legal rights and strengthens your claim.

 Will My Employer Fight My Claim?